DakaiZhou/Linear-Regression/README.md

 # Linear-Regression
 This linear Regression is specificly for polynomial regression with one feature.
 It contains Batch gradient descent, Stochastic gradient descent, Close Form and Locally weighted linear regression.
+Because of the lack of enough data, it is hard to say it is overfiting or not.
+So I did not consider over-fititng problem.

 To run this code, you only need to change one line